 Nearby lies Hortensia, the creation of artist Huguette Michel, whose French origins are expressed in the Impressionist inspiration of this lovely garden.
-We spend a couple of hours touring this garden before continuing to Bhudevi for a light evening meal.
-Bhudevi is an eight hectare property in the heart of Marlborough wine country.
-The large modern home, surrounded by an organic sauvignon blanc vineyard, features 1.5 hectares of gardens combining a formal garden of geometric design with a meandering water garden planted with New Zealand natives.
-(Overnight Blenheim) BLD
+We spend a couple of hours touring this garden before returning to Blenheim.
+(Overnight Blenheim) BL

 Hokitika - 1 night